CanonicalLtd/maas-docs/en/nodes-add.md

 ![add node via chassis][img__add-node-chassis]

-!!!
-Note:
-    As with the manual method, the underlying machines will require netbooting.
+> ⓘ As with the manual method, the underlying machines will require netbooting.

 ## Add nodes via a Pod